The Dold-Kan Correspondence and Coalgebra Structures: Categories of connected coalgebras

 \subsection{A Quillen equivalence for connected coalgebras}

-In this section, we improve the Quillen adjunction $(\widetilde{N}, R^{\mathrm{com}})$ to a Quillen equivalence.
-Recall that we were not able to check the Hovey's criterion for arbitrary fibrant differential graded coalgebras.
+In this section, we improve the Quillen adjunction $(\widetilde{N}, R)$ to a Quillen equivalence.
+We were not able to check Hovey's criterion (see \cite[Corollary 1.3.16]{Hov99}) for arbitrary fibrant differential graded coalgebras.
 However, connectedness is a condition that guarantees such a criterion which yields a Quillen equivalence.

 \begin{lem} There is an equivalence between the category of connected simplicial vector spaces and the category of connected differential graded vector spaces. \end{lem}